tomalf2/job-orchestra/README.md

 ## Memory persistency

-Orchestra is a memoryless system by default.
+job-orchestra is a memoryless system by default.
 But if you'd like to:
 - **stop/resume development** - store the state of a pipeline to resume development at a later stage
 - **optimize the computation** - save the result of one or many intermediate `Step`s to avoid recomputing it whenever needed